 - Objects that have like charges will repel each other.

 - Objects that have opposite charges will attract each other.

 - Electron: A negatively charged atomic particle.

 - Induction: Producing a charge on a neutrally charged object by bringing a charged object near it.

 Uncharged objects: In spite of what the standard says, an uncharged object will not be attracted or repelled from a charged object.
-Instead, the charged object will cause the uncharged object to become charged, with a positive charge on one end and a negative charge on the other end.
+Instead, the charged object will cause the uncharged object to become charged, with a positive charge on one side and a negative charge on the other side.
 This process is called induction.